As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Totes is a legacy umbrella brand with decades of history, known primarily for its wide range of colors, patterns, and styles.
 Their umbrellas are widely available in department stores and online, and their price range makes them accessible budget options.

 Totes prioritizes fashion and variety over performance.
 Steel frames, standard fabric, and a broad color palette.
+Some Totes models include NeverWet coating — the most advanced waterproofing in their range.
 If you want an umbrella that matches your outfit, Totes has an option for you.

 Wind Resistance — Repel Wins Clearly

 This is the most significant difference.
 Repel uses fiberglass ribs and a vented double canopy specifically engineered for wind resistance.
-Totes uses standard steel frames without vented canopy designs.
+Standard Totes models use steel frames without vented canopy designs.

-In real testing, a Totes compact umbrella typically inverts in gusts above 20-25 mph.
-A Repel handles sustained gusts up to the claimed 85 mph rating (we’d call 50 mph a more realistic practical limit, but it’s still dramatically better).
+In real testing, a standard Totes compact umbrella typically inverts in gusts above 20-25 mph.
+A Repel handles sustained gusts up to 85 mph — we’d call 50 mph a realistic practical limit, but it’s still dramatically better than any Totes standard model.

 For anyone who faces real wind — city commuters, coastal travelers, anyone who’s had a cheap umbrella flip inside out — the Repel is the only logical choice.

 Repel’s Teflon coating causes water to bead and roll off instantly.
 In heavy rain, the canopy never becomes saturated and dries within seconds of shaking.
-Totes umbrellas use standard water-resistant fabric that works in light rain but can become overwhelmed in a genuine downpour.
+Standard Totes umbrellas use basic water-resistant fabric that works in light rain but can be overwhelmed in a genuine downpour.

-Both brands offer compact folding umbrellas in the 11–12 inch range.
-The Totes Micro folds to an impressively small 6 inches — the smallest option available anywhere.
-For maximum compactness, Totes has the edge with their micro range.
+Both brands offer compact folding umbrellas in the 11-12 inch range.
+Totes also offers micro models that fold to 6-7 inches — the smallest options available anywhere.
+If maximum portability for a small purse or clutch is your priority, Totes micro range wins.
+The Repel doesn’t offer anything that compact.

 Color and Style — Totes Wins